kentlizardo/kentlizardo.github.io/_tabs/about.md

 # Professional background
 I graduated from UIC with a Bachelors in Computer Science with a concentration in Software Engineering.

-An extensive list of the tools and topics I worked on at UIC.
+A list of the tools and topics I worked with/on at UIC.
 - C and C++
+- C# and F#
 - Go
-- F#
 - Javascript & Typescript
+- Python
 - Ruby
 - React.js
 - Firebase